Tri-rainbow crosswalk and Progress flag requested to help make Salmon Arm safe - Salmon Arm Observer

 She said the crosswalk would also send a message to the businesses in the downtown, “because as we learned with the window display contest, there are a lot of businesses who are open and willing to learn… how to be a safe space; they just weren’t sure how the rest of the downtown was feeling about it.
 The communication level can be achieved.
 This is one way of saying, ‘yeah, we’re ready.’”

-Kutscher told council that although the committee formed for the Pride Project came up with 25 recommendations, she was focusing on two.
+Kutschker told council that although the committee formed for the Pride Project came up with 25 recommendations, they were focusing on two.
 Along with the tri-rainbow crosswalk, she requested that council consider adding a Progress flag to the flag pole atop the arts centre.
 Currently the banner pole holds the centre’s annual exhibition schedule, so the committee would like to see the Progress flag flown at the top.

 Coun.
 Louise Wallace Richmond suggested the requests be added to city budget deliberations, which would give time for costing out the proposals.